Which level of training do you need?

 The voluntary regs don't cover foundation level training; however, our accreditors require you to have a total of 200 hours including at least 48 hours face to face tuition.
 We actually offer 52 hours, split into 8 classroom days in the following ways:

 - Monthly attendance: Four two-day modules, held at weekends at roughly monthly intervals.
-There are usually no teaching weekends in December or August.

 - Weekday attendance: One full day followed by fourteen half-day modules, held on a weekday during term times.